The Potato in Fine Art

 The actual art of coffee making has steadily been growing for years.
-We have surpassed and moved past instant coffee, on to specialty coffee shops and their frozen and blended coffee drinks, hot chocolates, and sweet recipes, and now have arrived at what is known as third wave coffee.
-Much like wine and craft beers, the third wave of coffee seeks to produce high quality products from a fruit that is picked and used around the world.
+We have surpassed and moved past instant coffee, onto specialty coffee shops and their frozen and blended coffee drinks, hot chocolates, and sweet recipes, and now have arrived at what is known as third-wave coffee.
+Much like wine and craft beers, the third wave of coffee seeks to produce high-quality products from a fruit that is picked and used around the world.
 Past this notion, cafes (or coffee shops) exist as a place that has become a safe haven for artists and intellectuals alike.
 And this is not a new concept.

 As I sit by myself in my favorite local coffee shop, sipping on a hand-crafted latte with house-made syrup and my favorite almond milk, I look around and see that there is most definitely a culture being built around coffee shops and cafes such as this one.
 Writers, doctors, students, business owners, artists of all sorts, and families flock to places such as this for community and quality food and drinks.
 Networking happens here.
 Studying for exams.
 Engagements and baby showers.
 Meetings.
-The opportunities to expand your horizon are endless.
+The opportunities to expand your horizons are endless.
 Coffee shops and cafes have become a club of sorts where people in communities know they can go to co-exist and mingle with like-minded people over a beer or coffee; as well as a safe place to voice opinions with those who maybe are not as like-minded.
-Modern coffee shops are similar to salons and cafes in 19th century Europe in this aspect. [caption id="attachment_18825" align="aligncenter" width="603"] Édouard Manet, The Plum, ca. 1877, National Gallery of Art: Washington D.C.[/caption] Manet's The Plum showcases a young woman sitting by herself in a cafe, with a plum in front of her, cigarette in her hand and a pensive look on her face.
-Equal attention is paid to the background as well as her attire and face; though in true Impressionist fashion, the brush strokes are light-handed and edges are blurred with shadow and light.
+Modern coffee shops are similar to salons and cafes in 19th-century Europe in this aspect.